Ghayasuddin Pathan

-Ghayasuddin Pathan was a member of the 1st National Assembly of Pakistan as a representative of East Pakistan.
+Ghayasuddin Pathan was a Pakistani politician who was a member of the first Constituent Assembly of Pakistan as a representative of East Pakistan.

 Career

 Pathan was born in Mymensingh.
 He graduated from Dhaka University in 1921, and completed a law degree in 1926.

 Pathan was a member of the Constituent Assembly of Pakistan.
-He served as the State Minister of Finance.
-Following the dismissal of the cabinet led by Khawaja Nizamuddin, he was appointed the State Minister of Agriculture, Minority Affairs, and Parliamentary Affairs in the cabinet of Chaudhry Muhammad Ali.
+He served as the state minister of finance.
+Following the dismissal of the cabinet led by Khawaja Nizamuddin, he was appointed the state minister of agriculture, minority affairs, and parliamentary affairs in the cabinet of Chaudhry Muhammad Ali.